aaearon/SecretManagement.CyberArk/README.md

 Set-Secret -Secret $Secret -AdditionalProperties $NewCredentialProperties
 ```

-Note: The `Name` argument should not be used.
-If you want to explicitly define the name of the new credential you are adding to CyberArk then define `name` as a key inside the Hashtable passed as `AdditionalProperties`.
+Note: The value passed to the `Name` argument will be used as the `name` property for the account in CyberArk.
+If you want CyberArk to generate the name for the account automatically, do not use the `Name` argument.